-Aldi offers an array of affordable fair trade products, including coffee and chocolate.
-By the end of 2020, the company plans to convert all cocoa used in their store-brand chocolate, cookies, and other products to sustainable sources.
+Fair trade coffee is just one of the ethical products Aldi offers.
+By the end of 2020, the company plans to convert all cocoa used in store-brand chocolate, cookies, and other products to sustainable sources.

 Let’s take a closer look at what it means to be a fair trade product and why you should consider purchasing fair trade coffee.

 Fair trade practices are designed to stop the “free trade ‘race to the bottom’ that puts profits above people and the planet,” according to Global Exchange, an international human rights organization.